badguppy/combine-php/README.md

 HTTP Routes are defined by calling the static method `route` of the Combine class.
 The following parameters are accepted
 - `*int* $httpmethods` Defined which HTTP methods this route supports - can be used for RESTful routing.
 It is a combination of the following flag constants defined in the *helper.php* file - `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `OPTIONS`, `HEAD` and `CONNECT`
 - `*string* $url` The templated URL to match for this route.
 - `*mixed* $handler` The handler for this route.
-Interpolated.
+Supports interpolation.
 Can also accept a lambda function.
 - `*int* $opts` Options (constant flags) on how to handle the routing, which can be a combination of the following
 	- `CHILD` Default.
 This means this is a child route.
 	- `BASE` This is the parent of other nested routes.
 Undefined routes or fallbacks can happen to this route.